paschalidi/user-manual/README.md

 ### Lernings

 I value learnings either it comes in a form of technical knowledge or in any other form.
-I spent time reading books.
-If you got any good suggestions would be keen to hear it!
-Also last yeard I have been spening a lot of my time learning and doing the devops work.
-So please shout out if there is anything I can help you with in this realm, would be more than keen to do so!
+Last year I have been spening a lot of my time learning and doing some DevOps work.
+So please shout out if there is anything DevOps related you think I could help out with, would be more than keen to do so!
+Also I spent some time reading books, so please if you have any good suggestions I am happy to chat about that!

 ### The end